NACLab/ngc-learn/docs/demonstrations/demo5_amortized_inf.md

 arXiv preprint arXiv:1010.3467 (2010). <br>
 [4] Samaria, Ferdinando S., and Andy C. Harter.
 "Parameterisation of a stochastic model for human face identification."
-Proceedings of 1994 IEEE workshop on applications of computer vision.
-IEEE, 1994.
+Proceedings of 1994 IEEE workshop on applications of computer vision (1994).